oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_connection_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The username Oracle GoldenGate uses to connect the associated RDBMS.
-This username must already exist and be available for use by the database.
-It must conform to the security requirements implemented by the database including length, case sensitivity, and so on.</div>
+                                            <div>The username Oracle GoldenGate uses to connect the associated system of the given technology.
+This username must already exist and be available by the system/application to be connected to and must conform to the case sensitivty requirments defined in it.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">username_example</div>